LMFT vs. LCSW

 How to Become an LMFT

-- Earning a bachelor’s degree to qualify for a master’s program.
+1. Earning a bachelor’s degree prepares you to apply to a qualifying graduate program.

-- Earning a master’s in marriage and family therapy or a related subject.
+2. Earning a master’s or doctoral degree in marriage and family therapy or another board-approved related field, depending on the state.

-- Obtaining licensure from a state board in the state you wish to practice.
+5. Obtaining licensure from a state board in the state where you wish to practice.

 Learn more about how to become a marriage and family therapist.